mysterio42/SVM-Digits-Parameter-Tuning/README.md

 ## Experiment ... (not yet)

-# Docker for the RandomForestClassifier  model
+# Docker for the SVM  model

 ## Build the Docker image